 - When supplying the unit through pins GND and USB_5V (See Pinouts Left Connector Pin 1 and 2) for purposes of powering the equipment, a user provided 3A max fuse must be provided in the power supply circuit feeding the unit.

-The Hologram Dash as a bare PCBA is designed for indoor use between 0-55 degrees Celsius.
-The devices are not designed to withstand material contact with moisture or any other conductors, aside from intended use of the user pins, Micro-USB, or battery terminal.
+The Hologram Dash is not designed to withstand material contact with moisture or any other conductors, aside from intended use of the user pins, Micro-USB, or battery terminal.
 The Hologram Dash may be installed into appropriate enclosures that can protect the device from heat, cold, moisture, and humidity for Industrial use.

 Absolute Maximum Ratings